valberg/ealtechevents/index.md

 What is this?
 ---------------

-We are doing a hackathon at EAL in Odense on the weekend the May 20th to 22nd 2016.
+We are doing a hackathon at EAL in Odense on the weekend May 20th to 22nd 2016.

 This is repeat of the succesfull hackathon in November, and we are planning a series of tech events in the future.
 Now, we even have an EAL tech event group set up.